tttapa/Control-Surface/doxygen/pages/Getting-Started.md

 use in your final program.
 Do keep in mind that not all boards support MIDI over USB natively, for more details, see the @ref md_pages_MIDI-over-USB page.

 You can give the interface any name you want.
-I'll be very original and choose `midi`.
-It doesn't matter, and you don't need to use it afterwards, just defining the interface is enough, the Control Surface library will automatically detect and use it.
+Lacking originality, I'll choose `midi`.
+The name doesn't matter, and you don't need to use it afterwards, just defining the interface is enough, the Control Surface library will automatically detect and use it.

 ```cpp